 1. Have the money conversation (ideally in public)

 Talking about money when you’ve never done it before can be risky since there are so many emotions.
 We suggest starting with talking about hopes and dreams and how you might get there financially.
 Start this conversation in public, since you’re less likely to allow the conversation to spiral out of control with emotions.

 2. Review and clean up your credit report

 Achieving bigger money goals often requires your credit to be checked for loans, joint apartment rentals and purchasing a home together.
 Knowing where each of you stands with your credit scores and history is a great way to have a financial check up on each other.
 Get the free Improve or Build Your Credit Score guide to get you both moving in the right direction if you need a bit of help in this area.

 3. Open a joint bank account for shared expenses

 A joint bank account to use for shared expenses, even if this is just dining out and entertainment, is a perfect step to start to talk about where and how you want to spend.
 It can get you on the path to having a regular budget meeting that leads to spending and savings that aligns with your goals.

 4. Connect your joint account to the Honeyfi app

-The HoneyFi app is designed to help couples slowly share their personal financial information in a way that isn’t intrusive or scary.
+The HoneyFi App was designed to help couples slowly share their personal financial information in a way that isn’t intrusive or scary.